mcmahonmc/mcmahonmc.github.io/_pages/about.md

 # My Story

-I have a PhD in Experimental Psychology from UT Austin and a Business Certificate from UVA's McIntire School of Commerce.
+I'm a UX Researcher with a PhD in Experimental Psychology.
+I apply mixed methods research to connect decision makers and end users through data-driven storytelling.

 I started my career in clinical research, and while I loved delving into complex quantitative neuropsychological methods, I realized I most enjoyed deeply listening to people's stories and working together to create behavioral change.
-When I got my first taste of product design through a collaboration with engineering students working on a mobile health app, I loved seeing my work take shape and drive immediate impact.
-That's when I knew I wanted to pursue a career in UX research, where I could leverage insights about human behavior to create better experiences. <br><br>
+When I got my first taste of product design through a collaboration with engineering students working on a mobile health app, I loved seeing my work take shape and drive immediate impact at scale.
+That's when I knew I wanted to pursue a career in UX research, where I could leverage insights about human behavior to create better experiences.

 Outside of work, I'm a national parks enthusiast, pickleball champion, non-stop knitter, and mom to a yellow lab.
 You can also find me at [RVA Design Group](https://www.linkedin.com/company/rvadsgn/) or [Ladies that UX Richmond](https://www.linkedin.com/company/ladies-that-ux-richmond/).